 Most advanced practice registered nurses (APRNs) work full time.
 In physicians’ offices, APRNs typically work during normal business hours.
 In hospitals and other healthcare facilities, they may work in shifts—including nights, weekends, and holidays—to provide round-the-clock patient care.
 Some APRNs, especially those who work in critical care or those who deliver babies, also may need to be on call.

-Overall employment of nurse anesthetists, nurse midwives, and nurse practitioners is projected to grow 26 percent from 2018 to 2028, much faster than the average for all occupations.
-Employment growth will vary by occupation.
-Because nurse midwives is a small occupation, however, the fast growth will result in only about 1,000 new jobs in this occupation over the 10-year period.
+Overall employment of nurse anesthetists, nurse midwives, and nurse practitioners is projected to grow 40 percent from 2021 to 2031, much faster than the average for all occupations.

 Advanced practice registered nurses (APRNs) perform many of the same services as physicians.
 APRNs will be increasingly used in team-based models of care, particularly in hospitals, offices of physicians, clinics, and other ambulatory care settings, where they will be needed to provide preventive and primary care.